Sm4rtBoyTom/MoreWood/README.md

 **Attention!** Wood does not respawn, and yes it's intended i wanted it to be more rare plus i don't want to spend time learning how to Code instead of actually playing the game.
 If anyone would be interested to add this function it would be more than welcome!

+**Big thanks to Elderly-Emre for making turkish localization for MoreWood mod.**

 ### Installation

 - **Install** [[Modcomponent](https://github.com/dommrogers/ModComponent/releases/tag/6.3.1)] **and it's dependencies.**